 11:15 Practical LNG shipping and trading exercise

 Would you like to know more about the latest LNG trade flows scenario and other market updates?

-Attend the Global LNG Markets and Pricing training course as we bring the 2018’s final session in Houston, Texas.
+Attend the Global LNG Markets and Pricing training course as we host our first LNG session of 2019.

 Ed Cox is Editor of ICIS’ Global LNG portfolio and previously headed up the daily ICIS European gas report, ESGM.
 Ed has over 10 years of experience within the energy and petrochemical markets, working within different departments of ICIS.

 Ed studied Modern Languages at the University of Oxford and has also worked within the financial industry

 Ben Wetherall is the Head of Gas & LNG at ICIS and is responsible for overseeing the company’s natural gas and LNG markets pricing benchmarks and market analysis.
 He has worked closely with the LNG trading community to provide price reference points and market intelligence which has supported the growth of trade.
 He previously edited ICIS Global LNG Markets and has published research on LNG short-term trading and pricing.
 Prior to joining ICIS in 2010, Ben worked as a consultant for Gas Strategies where he provided commercial advice on upstream, pipeline and LNG projects in Europe, Russia and Asia.
 He also worked as a country risk analyst for IHS Global Insight, and has monitored over 10 elections in Europe and the CIS for the Organisation for Security and Cooperation in Europe.